smarky7CD/PyNTRU/README.md

 # PyNTRU

 This is my version of NTRUEncrypt written in Python 3.
 It is currently for research purposes only.
 I strongly recommend (perhaps demand) that this implementation is not used for sensitive data.
-It has not been vetted and is probably insecure.
+It has not been vetted and is insecure.

 ## Install